IntelliTect/Coalesce/docs/concepts/include-tree.md

 In situations where your root object isn't on your `DbContext` (see [External Types](/modeling/model-types/external-types.md)), you can use `Enumerable.Empty<MyNonDbClass>().AsQueryable()` to get an `IQueryable` to start from.
 When you do this, you **must** use `IncludedSeparately` - the regular EF `Include` method won't work without a `DbSet`.
 :::

-See the following two techniques for returning an `IncludeTree` from a custom method:

-#### ItemResult.IncludeTree

-The easiest and most versatile way to return an `IncludeTree` from a custom method is to make that method return an `ItemResult<T>`, and then set the `IncludeTree` property of the `ItemResult` object.
+To return an `IncludeTree` from a custom method is to make that method return an `ItemResult<T>`, and then set the `IncludeTree` property of the `ItemResult` object.
 For example:

 ``` c#
 public class Employee